Rape victim moved to act after hearing man abused another

 Kendall was emboldened to make her own complaint after the first prosecution.
 In her case, Hermansen was jailed in September 2021 for a further eight months, to be added to the jail term he was already serving.

-Kendall explained the effects of being abused as a seven-year-old in a lengthy victim impact statement she read to the court.
-In it she said she had thought about committing suicide "many times".
+Kendall explained the effects of being abused as a 7-year-old in a lengthy victim impact statement she read to the court.
+In it, she said she had thought about committing suicide "many times".

 "Childhood sexual abuse goes beyond the moment it happens, it has lifelong impacts," she said.